Barrie Collingwood Railway: Equipment and track

 Currently, the BCRY has only one locomotive, an EMD Phase III GP9, #1001, which was formerly Ohio Central (OHCR) #94 and Baltimore and Ohio (B&O) #6594.
-Another GP9, #1000, was in the fleet until 2000, when it was transferred to the newly-created Orangeville-Brampton Railway (OBRY), another shortline which Cando operated until 2018.
+Another GP9, #1000, was in the fleet until 2000, when it was transferred to the newly created Orangeville-Brampton Railway (OBRY), another shortline which Cando operated until 2018.
 BCRY also possesses various MOW equipment and a road railer.

 The track is over a century old, though remains in satisfactory condition for the class of track.
 Speed is limited along the line due to the short length of each subdivision.
 Track speed is currently 10 mph.
-Efforts are continuously made to improve the right of way, including tie and rail replacement and signal upgrades.
+Efforts are continuously made to improve the right-of-way, including tie and rail replacement and signal upgrades.
 Between 2011 and 2018, all level crossings on the Meaford and Beeton Subdivisions (spurs excluded) have received signal upgrades.
 In 2013, the level crossing at Mapleview Avenue was removed during the street's widening and replaced with an overpass.
-Most of the abandoned track between Utopia and Collingwood remains intact, though some has been lifted.
-A multi-use trail has been constructed alongside it.